Operating Principles

 Here, <server address> in the uplink connection of the client must refer to the <address> and <port> that are used by the server host for managing client connections.

-The feature is not used (remote scanning is provided within the Engine service).
+The feature is not used (remote scanning is provided by the Engine service).

-The service allows to use the server hosts to check URL for belonging to potentially dangerous and non-recommended categories: client hosts send URL to be checked to the server host.
-The typical client settings are:
+The service allows to check a URL for belonging to potentially dangerous and non-recommended categories: client hosts send the URL to be checked to the server host.
+Typical client settings are as follows:

 [MeshD]